-This substantial house, set in a leafy plot in the heart of Edwardian Hampstead, was in need of a complete reworking having been purchased by a recently-married young couple who wanted to create a modern family home respectful of the historic roots of the building.
+This substantial house, set in a leafy plot in the heart of Edwardian Hampstead, was in need of a complete reworking having been purchased by a recently-married young couple who wanted to create a modern family home, whilst respecting the historic roots of the building.

 Having lost many original features through ill-advised alterations and extensions the house was significantly refurbished both internally and externally with modified layouts to better suit the new owners.
 These alterations and extensions included an underground swimming pool, new kitchen wing, remodelling of the reception rooms and other internal spaces to create a home where spaces flow naturally in order that the old and new elements blend seamlessly.